qnoid/QNDAnimations/README.md

 # Cocoapods

-  -> QNDAnimations (2.0)
+  -> QNDAnimations (2.0.1)
    This is an implementation of a UIView that introduces the idea of "rewinding", "toggling" and "forwarding" in animations.
    - Homepage: https://github.com/qnoid/QNDAnimations
    - Source:   https://github.com/qnoid/QNDAnimations.git
-   - Versions: 2.0 [master repo]
+   - Versions: 2.0.1, 2.0, 1.0 [master repo]

 # Versions
+*2.0.1 Fixed a broken rewind, when an existing view is animated, caused by its initial animation being lost.
-*2.0 Augment existing UIView(s).
+2.0 Augment existing UIView(s).
 Additional support for "forwarding" and "looping" animations.
 1.0 initial version.
 Support for "rewind" and "toggle" animations.

 # How to use